DevRel-Foundation/.github/profile/README.md

 ## We Want to Hear From You

-Feedback from the community is one of the most important drivers of success and growth for Developer Relations and this Foundation.
 If you have any feedback or recommendations on the foundation, documents, or direction, please reach out to us [here](https://bit.ly/3RwwhQ1?r=qr).